difference between communicable and non communicable disease

 In conclusion, communicable and non-communicable diseases differ significantly in their transmission, prevention, and treatment options.
 While communicable diseases pose a higher risk for spreading rapidly, non-communicable diseases are more manageable through lifestyle changes and regular health check-ups.
 Knowing the difference between these two types of diseases is crucial in assessing your risk level and taking appropriate measures to maintain your health.
 Understanding the importance of prevention, early detection, and treatment can also help you reduce your chances of developing or spreading infection as well.

-See also difference between ethics and the law
+See also difference between australia and india time

 Table difference between communicable and non communicable disease